falchion10/macOS-Jailbreak/README.md

 ## 1b.
 Trustcache Patch

-We will be using Radare2 for the first patch, install it using homebrew:
+We will be using Radare2, a reverse engineering tool, for the first patch, install it using homebrew:

 `brew install radare2`